symfony/symfony-docs/templating.rst

         </body>
     </html>

-That's easy enough!
-But what if you need to include an extra stylesheet or JavaScript from a child template?
+This looks almost like regular HTML, but with the addition of the ``{% block %}``.
+Those are useful when you need to include an extra stylesheet or JavaScript from a child template.
 For example, suppose you have a contact page and you need to include a ``contact.css`` stylesheet *just* on that page.
 From inside that contact page's template, do the following: